Zettlr/zettlr-docs/docs/en/core/files.md

 Additionally, the file properties allow you to specify a [writing target](writing-targets.md).
 To set a writing target, simply select the appropriate number of words or characters, and choose whether the target should refer to "words" or "characters".
 This allows you to flexibly adjust how long a file will need to become depending on whether your editor/teacher defines a word-based or character-based writing target.

 > Note that character counts always exclude spaces.

+## Locating Files on Disk

+If you want to see where exactly a file is, you can open it in your file browser (e.g., Windows Explorer or Finder).
+To open a file in your file browser, right click it and select "Show file".
+This will open your file browser and highlight the file so that you know where it actually is.

+This is especially useful for standalone files:

+## Standalone Files

+Sometimes, you have files that you need but which don't really fit into any of your workspaces.
+One such example would be a global Todo-list file.
+Zettlr allows you to open arbitrary files alongside your workspaces.

+This approach works similarly to how Word-processors work: You search for a (Markdown) file using your file browser and open it with Zettlr by double-clicking it.
+(Make sure Zettlr is set as your default app for opening Markdown files.)

+When opening arbitrary files directly from within your file browser, Zettlr will first see if the file is part of one of the workspaces that you have loaded.
+In that case, it will open the file as if you had clicked on the file's entry from within Zettlr.

+If the file is not part of any of your loaded workspaces, however, Zettlr will open it as a "standalone" file.
+If you have standalone files open, it will open a second section on top of the Workspaces section in your file manager titled "Files".
+Any file that you can see in this section will not be part of any of your workspace.

+## Closing Standalone files

+Zettlr will retain standalone files even across restarts.
+This means, any file you've opened standalone will sit in the file manager so that you can work on the file at a later time.
+If you want to get rid of them, you can follow a similar procedure as to closing or removing workspaces:

+You can either **close** a standalone file or **remove** it.
+Similarly to workspaces, closing a standalone file will only unload it from Zettlr but leave it where it is, whereas deleting it will also put it in the trash bin of your computer.

+To close or remove a standalone file, right-click it and select "Close file" or "Delete file", depending on what you wish to do.